crystallabs/crysterm/documentation/positioning.md

 not the size remaining after accounting for decorations (borders and padding).
 The solution is same as above, set `height: "100%-2"`.

-Finally, not directly related, but important are variables called xi, xl, yi, and yl.
+Finally, not directly related but important, are variables called xi, xl, yi, and yl.
 Those ones do correspond to reference (0,0) on the top-left of the screen.

 xi...xl specifies the column range in which the widget is rendered.
 E.g. a widget at position `left: 10`